 Let’s face it, no one gets rich and famous in the world of suicide prevention.
 Most of us are in this because of something else.
 Most of us have a story to tell.

 America Ferrera reminds us “This is a storytelling moment.”

 We need to shift the story, and we need all of you to be a part of it.

-Calling All Global Warriors of Hope — Prepare for Battle in the War against Suicide
+Calling All Global Warriors of Hope — Let’s Start a Revolution

 How we spend our time and money reflects our values.
 Here is how you can move your feet and walk alongside my tribe of suicide prevention advocates to make the needed changes in our communities: